angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 It lets us create a writable signal that can automatically reset based on changes in other signals.
 This makes it particularly useful for situations where local state needs to stay in sync with dynamic data.
-Let’s take a look at what the Linked Signal is, see how it works, and revisit some common use cases.
+Here’s a look at what the Linked Signal is, how it works, and some common use cases.

 ## Contents